THE LIMITATIONS OF FOCUSING ON THE PRESENT MOMENT

 But, focusing is always a form of selective attention, so if you focus on something you always close off your general awareness to all the other things which are happening.

 So focusing on the present moment, is at best an interesting first step.
-But the minute you can actually focus on the present moment, you will find you are sensing in a broadband way.
+But the minute you can actually focus on the present moment, you will find you are sensing in a panoramic way.

-In order to be now, and have a feeling of integration and awakeness, it's not focusing or what we focus on which is important, it's how we use the senses, by being mindful in a broadband way we are automatically now.
+In order to be now, and have a feeling of integration and awakeness, it's not focusing or what we focus on which is important, it's how we use the senses, by being mindful in a panoramic way we are automatically now.

-It could be argued that this is only a confusion of terminology, but anyone who has experienced broadband sensing wouldn't confuse it with focusing on a squirrel, a cloud, or the smell of coffee.
+It could be argued that this is only a confusion of terminology, but anyone who has experienced panoramic sensing wouldn't confuse it with focusing on a squirrel, a cloud, or the smell of coffee.
 It is a state of being on the lookout for dangerous squirrels, behind clouds, drinking coffee.

 Please continue with The Value of Focusing on an Abstract Personlised God